 Kate Connell . statement/bio . cv

-As a community artist I’m interested in creating images and projects about personal stories that haven’t been heard yet.
+I’m interested in creating images and projects about personal stories that haven’t been heard yet.
 This process helps me understand my own experience.
-I like designing large, community based projects as much as curating exhibitions and carving in soft woods or hard clay.
+I like designing large, community-based projects as much as curating exhibitions and carving in soft woods or hard clay.
 Recently, in an attempt to find ways to merge Oscar’s and my work, I’ve discovered how to translate my three-dimensional work into 2D work, and I’m excited about other ways to use this process.
 Collaborating with other artists is a primary interest: with musicians on large installations, with other socially engaged artists on publications, with designers on websites and with whole graphics classes on exhibition related materials.

 Kate Connell, artist and librarian, co-produces multimedia installations.
 Her work has included mechanized sculpture carved from balsa, redwood and pine as well as drawings, paintings and ceramics.
 In addition to collaborating with Oscar Melara on community based work, she has produced installations with musicians John Santos of the Machete Ensemble and Bruce Ackley of the ROVA Saxophone Quartet.